rationalai/dune_analytics/README.md

 The repository will be continuously updated and organised for dune enthusiast's to search already asked queries and save time Hope this repository will serve as a stackoverflow and encourage insightfull discussions around the issues asked in discord channel.

-Please note this is sole effort from team at The Rational AI [TRAI] dedicated to all the community contributors of conversations in Dune Analytics
+Please note this is sole effort from team at The Rational AI [TRAI] dedicated to all the community contributors of conversations in Dune Analytics.

 For engaging conversations we strongly encourage to visit official [Dune Analytics discord channel](https://discord.gg/ErrzwBz) from where we have drawn inspiration from.